 Removing nearby competition promotes a good environment for the fertilizer and the citrus tree.
 If you’re not a fan of synthetic fertilizers, you can also make your own homemade citrus fertilizer.

-Deeply watering your citrus tree can make all the difference in how much fruit it produces.
+Deep watering your citrus tree can make all the difference in how much fruit it produces.
 After all, other than sugar, much of the fruit is made of water.

 Providing a layer of compost or mulch on top of the soil will also improve water retention and the number of nutrients in the soil.
-If you do mulch, make sure it’s not touching the tree directly.
+If you do the mulch, make sure it’s not touching the tree directly.